 According to Sam Worthington, he was invited to the casting via a phone call.
 The person who called told him nothing about the script, nor did they even tell him the director's name.
 Worthington was disappointed at first, thinking it was "another waste of time."

-James Cameron wanted an unknown actor to play Jake Sully, because it would give the character a "real" quality.
-The guy you want to have a beer with, who ultimately becomes the leader that transforms a whole world.
+James Cameron wanted an unknown actor to play Jake Sully, because it would give the character a "real" quality--the guy you want to have a beer with, who ultimately becomes the leader who transforms a whole world.

 To help the actors prepare for their roles, director James Cameron took the cast and crew to Hawaii, where they spent their days trekking through the forests and jungles and living like tribes (building campfires, eating fish, etc), in order to get a better sense of what it would be like to live and move around in the jungle on Pandora, since there would not be any actual jungle sets to aid and guide the actors and crew.
 Zoe Saldana even dressed up as a warrior during these journeys, complete with an alien tail symbolic of the one her character has in the movie.
 These hikes were only done during the daytime, however, as the cast and crew spent their nights at a Four Seasons hotel.

-James Cameron disclosed on The Tonight Show with Conan O'Brien (2009) that he began working on preliminary drafts of his movie as early as the mid 1990s.
-Because his visual concepts were so avant-garde, the technology required to consummate his vision was not then yet available.
+James Cameron disclosed on The Tonight Show with Conan O'Brien (2009) that he began working on preliminary drafts of his movie as early as the mid-'90s.
+Because his visual concepts were so avant-garde, the technology required to consummate his vision was not then available.
 Not until 2005 was he able to proceed with viable script scenarios.

 Sigourney Weaver plays a James Cameron persona for her character in this film.
 Sigourney stated in an interview, "I teased him because to me I'm playing Jim Cameron in the movie as this kind of brilliant, approach-driven, idealistic perfectionist.
 But that same somebody has a great heart underneath.
 So I have to say I was always kind of channeling him."

-Colonel Quaritch mentions that being on Pandora made him feel "like a shave-tail Looie."
+Col. Quaritch mentions that being on Pandora made him feel "like a shavetail Looie."
 "Shave tail" was a term originally used in the 19th century among U.S. cavalry regiments.
-Newly assigned cavalry troopers were given horses with a shaved tail, to let other troopers know that the rider was dangerously inexperienced, and should be given extra room to maneuver during training.
-"Looie" is a nickname for lieutenant, the lowest ranking, and least experienced, rank among U.S. Marine Corps officers.
+Newly assigned cavalry troopers were given horses with a shaved tail, to let other troopers know that the rider was dangerously inexperienced and should be given extra room to maneuver during training.
+"Looie" is a nickname for lieutenant, the two lowest ranks--2nd Lieutenant is lowest, with 1st Lieutenant being one step above it--for Marine Corps officers.

 In James Cameron movies, allies to the main characters often have Catholic references.
 In Aliens (1986), this ally was called "Bishop;" in The Abyss (1989), it was "Monk."
 In "Avatar," Sigourney Weaver plays a character called Grace Augustine.
 Saint Augustine was a Catholic monk who brought Christianity to pagan England, and became Archbishop.
 One manner of address for an Archbishop is "Your Grace."